SHE WOKE BLIND to the scream of a siren.

 “Someone must have known she was here—why didn’t anyone check on her?”
 Tannor snatched up her tablet.
-She couldn’t restart the security program from there, but it looked like she was going to try anyway.
+They all knew she couldn’t restart the security program from there, but it looked like she was going to try anyway.

 “Maybe she hid herself.
 Maybe no one on base knows she’s here,” Fil muttered.
-“Or the ones who do know ran, or the intruders killed them already.
-Did they mention anything, whoever told you to …”
+“Or the ones who do ran, or the intruders killed them already.
+Did they mention anything, whoever told you to—”

 Fil pulled the cord to charge his gen-gun.
 “We’re part of it now.”

-Fil shrugged.
+Fil huffed.
 “Three months out of training?
 He’s with us.
 He’ll listen to me.”

 They both stared at him.

-Tannor glared at him but didn’t disagree.
+Tannor glared back at him but didn’t disagree.
 “I had no idea, Fil.”
 She turned her back to Fil and addressed Goren, pleading.
 “I had no idea!
 I got an order from a—well—from an authority I trust very much.
 I disabled our computers using a randomized code eater so I wouldn’t be able to put it back together right away.”
-Goren’s jaw gaped in horror, and she went on quickly, desperately.
-“They just needed data!
+Goren gaped in horror and she rushed on, “They just needed data!
 We’re not violent.
 We’re not terrorists!”

 “And what about you?”
 Goren demanded to Fil.

-“I, ah, I uploaded a virus into our communication systems so our coms wouldn’t work for a short time,” he said with a sigh.
+“I, ah, I uploaded a virus into our communication systems so our comms wouldn’t work for a short time,” he sighed.
 “They’re not on yet.
-Should be soon though!”
+Should be soon, though!”

 “And you didn’t know she was here?”

 “Of course not!”
-Tannor sat jumpily next to their queen, busying herself by bandaging the bleeding spots on the young woman’s wrists.
+Tannor fidgeted next to their queen, busying herself by cleaning and bandaging the bleeding spots on the young woman’s wrists.

 Goren wrung his hands around his gun, sputtering.
-“Why would you ever think it was a good idea to—how can you just—we’re all gonna—” Then light dawned on his face.
+“Why would you ever—how can you just—we’re all gonna—” Then light dawned on his face.
 He relaxed.